-Part 1:
+PART 1:

-Annual Trustee Report to members contains an update on how your super in NGS Super has performed and provides details about general changes that have impacted on your benefits during the year ended 30 June 2012.
+Annual Trustee Report to members contains an update on how your super in NGS Super has performed and provides details about general changes that have impacted on your benefits during the year ended 30 June 2013.

-This report is available online at www. ngssuper.com.au/forms-and-publications/
+This report is available online at www.ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS then select the Annual Reports tab).

-Part 2:
+PART 2:

-This Supplementary Annual Trustee Report to PEGS members contains an update on information specific to your section of membership, including how your defined benefits are determined.
+This Supplementary Annual

+Trustee Report to PEGS members contains an update on information specific to your section of membership, including how your defined benefits are determined.